ollegreen/Retail_Sales_Demand_Predictions/Report/capstone_report.md

 #### Features discussion

-To provide a decent analysis of all the features from the 3 different files of data into one
+To provide a decent analysis of all the features from the 3 different files of data into one file.
+See attached image for the header.

+IMAGE OF HEAEDER WITH COLUMNS.

+The different features are as follows:

 ##### Store - the store number